ebaymademepoor/django_milestone_project_myTeam/README.md

 circumstances of the match.

-1) No match data - If a player clicks to create a match on the group home page, this page will detect that no exisitng data is available and that this is a new match booking.
+1) No match data - If a player clicks to create a match on the group home page, this page will detect that no existng data is available and that this is a new match booking.
 Therefore a form will be provided where the user can populate all of the relevant details to create the match.
 Once created the user is redirected to group home where the match will now appear in the matches row.

-2)  Available match data (prematch) - If a player clicks on an existing match on the group home page and the date and time of the match have not passed, this page will load with the details of this match in the first section.
+2)  Available match data (pre-match) - If a player clicks on an existing match on the group home page and the date and time of the match have not passed, this page will load with the details of this match in the first section.